2021 Ao Yun Shangri-La

 Description

-The Ao Yun Shangri-La 敖云云南香格里拉 is already the most famous Chinese wine, produced in the foothills of the Himalayas (Shangri-La - Yunnan - China) by LVMH, under the leadership of Maxence Dulou, a winemaker from Bordeaux. and known for: Cheval Blanc, Le Tour de Pin and Quinault L'Enclos.
-The Chinese winery Ao Yun in the Yunnan province is considered one of the top wines of China and shows that great wines are made in this relatively new wine country.
-The vineyards of Ao Yun are located at the foot of the sacred Meili mountain at a dizzying altitude of 2,100-2,600 meters.
+The Ao Yun Shangri-La (敖云云南香格里拉) is already China's most famous wine, produced in the foothills of the Himalayas (Shangri-La - Yunnan - China) by LVMH, under the leadership of Maxence Dulou, a winemaker originally from Bordeaux.
+It is known for: Cheval Blanc, Le Tour de Pin and Quinault L'Enclos.
+The Chinese winery Ao Yun in the Yunnan Province is considered one of China's top wines and demonstrates that great wines are being made in this relatively new wine country.
+The Ao Yun vineyards are located at the foot of the sacred Mount Meili at a dizzying altitude of 2,100-2,600 meters.

-It all started with a dream.
-The dream of creating a world-class fine wine in Bordeaux style in China.
-Ao Yun is a dream come true, an incredible adventure that began in 2008 with a four-year search, through lands that had never been explored for wine growing.
-A search for the perfect place to make a great red wine.
-LVMH set its sights on an atypical terroir near the city of Shangri-La, in the foothills of the Himalayas, in the north of Yunnan province.
-The vineyard, spread over four villages, is tended entirely by hand by local farmers, who are trained in viticulture, while remaining faithful to the agro-ecological traditions that this land has known for hundreds of years.
-Situated at an altitude of between 2,200 and 2,600 meters above sea level, the estate is named after the beautiful clouds that gather above the permanently snow-capped mountain ranges: in Mandarin, "Ao Yun" means "flying above the clouds"
+It all began with a dream.
+The dream to create a fine, world-class Bordeaux-style wine in China.
+Ao Yun is a dream come true, an incredible adventure that began in 2008 with a four-year quest through lands never before explored for viticulture.
+A quest for the perfect place to craft a great red wine.
+LVMH set its sights on an atypical terroir near the city of Shangri-La, in the foothills of the Himalayas in northern Yunnan Province.
+The vineyard, spread across four villages, is tended entirely by hand by local farmers trained in viticulture, while remaining faithful to the agro-ecological traditions of this land for hundreds of years.
+Situated at an altitude of between 2,200 and 2,600 meters above sea level, the estate is named after the magnificent clouds that gather above the permanently snow-capped mountain ranges: in Mandarin, "Ao Yun" means "flying above the clouds."

 Ao Yun (敖云葡萄园) Shangri-La (敖云) is a subtle compromise between freshness and maturity, tension and density.
 Only half of the grapes harvested made it into the blend of the new vintage, reflecting an unparalleled level of precision since the first harvest in 2013.
-The 2022 Ao Yun is a blend of 57% Cabernet Sauvignon; 19% Cabernet Franc; 12% Merlot; 6% Syrah; 6% Petit Verdot; A wine handcrafted from the estate’s 314 parcels, which are in turn divided into over 700 sub-plots.
+The 2022 Ao Yun is a blend of 57% Cabernet Sauvignon; 19% Cabernet Franc; 12% Merlot; 6% Syrah; 6% Petit Verdot; A wine handcrafted from the estate’s 314 plots of land, which are in turn divided into over 700 sub-plots.
 Very limited production, half of which is destined for the local market, making Ao Yun a rare wine.
-Complex maturation without excessive use of oak, starting with five months in pots for 50% of the production, then ten months in barrels, of which 30% new.
-The wine is packaged in its original packaging in elegant bamboo cases (OWC/1 and OWC/6).
-Less than 10,000 bottles of the 2021 were distributed via Place du Bordeaux and the 2021 has again received very high ratings one by one.
-This version is a bottle in a luxury bamboo case (OWC/1).
+Complex aging without excessive oak, beginning with five months in pots for 50% of the production, followed by ten months in barrels, 30% of which are new.
+The wine is presented in its original packaging in elegant bamboo cases (OWC/1 and OWC/6).
+Fewer than 10,000 bottles of the 2021 vintage were distributed through Place du Bordeaux, and the 2021 vintage has once again received very high reviews.
+This edition is presented in a luxurious bamboo case (OWC/1).

-FACT: In the Tab: Attachment you will find the official fact sheet of this beautiful wine.
-We will automatically send it to you when you order this wine.
-The wine is in our conditioned Wine Warehouse and if you come to pick up the wine you will also receive a nice discount.
-We are located almost next to the highway with plenty of parking.
-Click here for address
+FACT: In the tab: Attachment, you'll find the official fact sheet for this fine wine.
+We'll automatically send it to you when you order this wine.
+The wine is stored in our climate-controlled Wine Warehouse, and if you pick it up, you'll also receive a nice discount.
+We're located almost next to the highway with ample parking.
+Click here for the address.

 Specifications